Music

 St Peter’s music curriculum is fashioned through our golden threads of values, inspiration, excellence and community.

 We love music at St Peter’s!
-As musicians will be developing creativity, imagination and good listening skills.
+As musicians we develop our creativity, imagination and good listening skills.
 Through a cohesively planned curriculum we will inspire our children, develop their skills in constructive criticism and give them the ability to express personal thoughts and feelings.
 Music develops children’s ability to take part in practical activities, both individually and in groups.
 With the school being sat in the cultural heart of Lincoln, music is a key tool for developing cultural capital and a sense of community.
 Children are encouraged to explore different genres and music diversity throughout their lessons.
-The music curriculum provides breadth and balance, is relevant and engaging and is differentiated to match the needs and abilities of children.
+The music curriculum provides breadth and balance, is relevant and engaging to match the needs and abilities of children.
 Our music provision is ambitious, fun and varied.
 It is used as a teaching tool, a support for language acquisition and to aid routines throughout the school, especially in the early years.
-Through our music curriculum we strive to inspire children, develop a life-long love of music and develop musical skills and knowledge.
+Through our music curriculum, we strive to inspire children, develop a life-long love of music and develop musical skills and knowledge.

-Inspirational – Our Inspiring music curriculum gives children musical opportunities which they would otherwise not experience.
-We offer children the opportunity to play a variety of instruments including, ukuleles, brass, djembes and many more, our KS2 choir take part in the world’s biggest choir and we offer instrumental lessons.
+Inspirational – Our inspiring music curriculum gives children musical opportunities which they would otherwise not experience.
+We offer children the opportunity to master and progress within the woodwind family of instrument.
+They begin with toots in year 2 and 3, progressing to clarinets for our year 4, 5 and 6 children.
+We also offer instrumental lessons and an award winning choir after school club.
 Our music curriculum is accessible to all of our pupils, including our EAL pupils, and we embrace our children’s cultural capital by exposing our children to music from all around the world.

 Excellence- Our cohesively planned music curriculum and enrichment opportunities allow for all pupils to develop their skills and knowledge of music.
 Our music curriculum is progressive and upon leaving St Peter’s we strive for our children to be well rounded musicians.